libreswitch/ops/docs/REST_API_design.md

 `GET https://10.10.0.1/rest/v1/logs?priority=<0-7>`
 Returns log output filtered by the given log priority level.
 Priority levels are similar to syslog levels 0-7.
 All logs with the given priority level or lower are returned.

-`GET https://10.10.0.1/rest/v1/logs?since=yyyy-mm-dd hh:mm:ss;until=yyyy-mm-dd hh:mm:ss`
+`GET https://10.10.0.1/rest/v1/logs?since=yyyy-mm-dd hh:mm:ss&until=yyyy-mm-dd hh:mm:ss`
 Returns the output filtered by the given time window.
 Instead of a specific time, a user can also give relative words like "yesterday", "today", "now", "1 day ago", "1 hour ago", "1 minute ago".
-Words like "hour ago", "minute ago" and "day ago" must precede with an integer and can be in plural form too.
+Words like "hour ago", "minute ago" and "day ago" must precede with a positive integer and can be in plural form too.
 For example, 2 hours ago or 1 hour ago.
 Words other than the ones mentioned above return an error.

 `GET https://10.10.0.1/rest/v1/logs?since=2 hours ago` Returns log entries generated in the past 2 hour time window.